folio-org/docs/content/en/docs/Settings/Settings_inventory/Settings_inventory.md

 ## Settings \> Inventory \> Holdings sources

 Use this setting to create and manage holdings sources.
-Holdings sources appear ?
-FOLIO provides holdings sources by default, which can be edited or deleted.
+Holdings source appears in the Administrative Data section of the Holdings record and is system supplied on record creation.
+FOLIO provides holdings sources by default, which cannot be edited or deleted.
+New sources can be added and edited

 ### Creating a holdings source